PawanRamaMali/GINN-Wealth-Management/README.md

 Shift your business to be more data-driven with systematic alerts that identify clients and accounts requiring attention.
 Create rules to identify both issues and opportunities, allowing advisors to know which clients to contact and where to focus the conversation.

 ### How to Install

+* Delivered as a hosted service, including the technical infrastructure, system administration and interfacing with data providers and industry utilities.

 * Download the code files